-The general corporate income tax rate in Finland is 20%.
+The general corporate income tax rate in Spain is 25%.

-Finnish resident companies are taxable in Finland on their worldwide income.
+Spanish resident companies are taxable in Spain on their worldwide income.

-Non-resident companies are subject to corporate income tax on trading profits attributable to a Finnish permanent establishment (PE), at a rate of 20%.
+Non-resident companies are subject to a non-resident’s corporate income tax on trading profits attributable to a Spanish permanent establishment (PE), at a rate of 25%.

-Finland generally applies the definition of permanent establishment given in Article 5 of the OECD Model Tax Convention.
-To provide some indicative guidance, this would generally mean that activities of a preparatory or auxiliary nature linked to the staging of an event such as UEFA Super Cup 22 performed by a non-resident entity in Finland for a period of less than six months would not lead to the creation of a Finnish PE (though careful analysis of expected activities in Finland and the applicable double tax treaty should be performed by each UEFA partner).
+Spain generally applies the definition of permanent establishment given in Article 5 of the OECD Model Tax Convention.
+To provide some indicative guidance, this would generally mean that activities of a preparatory or auxiliary nature linked to the staging of an event such as UELF 22 performed by a non-resident entity in Spain for a period of less than six months would not lead to the creation of a Spanish PE (though careful analysis of expected activities in Spain and the applicable double tax treaty should be performed by each UEFA partner).